 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-Using electronic cigarettes (vaping) during pregnancy isn't safe.
+Using electronic cigarettes, called vaping, during pregnancy is not safe.

-Most electronic cigarettes (e-cigarettes) contain nicotine, which permanently damages a baby's developing brain and many other organs.
-E-cigarette liquids also contain chemicals, flavors and other additives that might not be safe for your baby.
+Most electronic cigarettes contain nicotine, which permanently damages a baby's developing brain and many other organs.
+Electronic cigarettes also are called e-cigarettes.

-It's well known that smoking cigarettes during pregnancy can harm women and their babies.
-But research suggests that pregnant women who vape believe that using e-cigarettes is less harmful than smoking cigarettes.
-Pregnant women often don't know if their e-cigarettes contain nicotine.
-Some also might use e-cigarettes during pregnancy because of the perception that the devices can help them quit or reduce cigarette smoking.
+It's well known that smoking cigarettes during pregnancy can harm people and their babies.
+But research suggests that people who vape while pregnant believe that using e-cigarettes is less harmful than smoking cigarettes.
+They often don't think e-cigarettes contain nicotine.
+Some also may use e-cigarettes during pregnancy because of the idea that the devices can help them quit or cut back cigarette smoking.

 If you're pregnant and you smoke or vape, quitting is the best way to give your baby a healthy start.
-Begin by consulting your health care provider for advice or seek counseling.
+Begin by talking with your healthcare professional.
+Ask about resources to help you quit.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.